 This can happen when the party trying to use the public key does not have a means to trust the issuer who signed the certificate.
-For example, it has no
+For example, it has no trusted copy of the issuer's certificate.

 Trusted Certificates

 Secure connections between server and client applications are based on TLS.
 TLS depends on the use of digital certificates.
 By default, DS servers present their certificates when establishing a secure connection.
 This process fails if the client cannot trust the server certificate.